North Bosque: Evaluating Effectiveness of TMDL Implementation

 Since approval of the I-Plan, many projects and activities have been put in place to control and remove sources of nutrient loadings in the watershed.
 To assess the effectiveness of these activities in improving water quality, the TCEQ installed many monitoring stations in the watershed.

 This project maintains sampling at eight monitoring stations and conducts storm-event sampling at seven stations.
 The monitoring results will be compared with updated land use and management data to evaluate how changes have influenced water quality.
+Data from more than a year of monitoring have been entered into the SWQMIS database.

-- Project Fact Sheet (updated semi-annually)
+- Project Fact Sheet (updated twice a year)

 To find out more about the NPS Program, call 512-239-6682 or e-mail us at firstname.lastname@example.org.